jamty1/Grocery-Carts/README.md

 These are the environment variables required to run the API.
 ### Maps/Payments API
 `MAPS_API_KEY`
-The access key for Google Maps API
+The access key for Google Maps API.
 `STRIPE_KEY`
-The access key for Stripe API
+The access key for Stripe API.
 ### Notification API
 `EMAIL_USER`
 The email username used by the API.